Create a club shop in Switzerland: sell merch, tickets and courses online

 Last updated (prices):

 Swiss clubs can set up their own online shop for merchandise, event tickets and course registrations without any programming knowledge.
-So-called mini webshops or one-page shops, which are hosted by a payment service provider (PSP) and accept payments via TWINT, credit card, PostFinance and Apple Pay, are ideal for this.
-Setup takes less than an hour, and costs start at zero francs fixed costs plus transaction fees of approx. 1.3–2.5 % per sale.
+So-called mini-webshops or one-page shops, which are hosted by a payment service provider (PSP) and accept payments via TWINT, credit card, PostFinance and Apple Pay, are suitable for this purpose.
+Setup takes less than an hour, with costs starting at zero Swiss francs fixed costs plus transaction fees of approx. 1.3–2.5 % per sale.

-1. Why having your own club shop makes sense
+1. Why setting up your own club shop makes sense

-A mini webshop (also known as a one-page shop) is a single web page with a few products that is linked directly to a payment solution.
-Unlike a fully fledged e-commerce shop (e.g. WooCommerce, Shopify), a mini webshop does not require its own domain, hosting or technical maintenance.
+A mini-webshop (also one-page shop) is a single web page with a few products that is directly connected to a payment solution.
+In contrast to a fully-fledged e-commerce shop (e.g. WooCommerce, Shopify), a mini-webshop does not need its own domain, hosting or technical maintenance.
 It is ideal for clubs selling 3–20 products.

 A football or unihockey club offers club merch to its members and fans: jerseys (EUR 65–85), caps (EUR 25), water bottles (EUR 15) and hoodies (EUR 55).
-In the mini webshop, buyers select the product, size and colour, enter their address and pay immediately.
-The club receives the order including payment and dispatches the product or offers collection at the next home game.
+In the mini-webshop, buyers select the product, size and colour, enter their address and pay immediately.
+The club receives the order including payment and dispatches the product or offers pickup at the next home match.

 A brass band club sells tickets for its annual concert (EUR 25 adults, EUR 15 children).
-Instead of selling tickets for cash at the entrance, they set up an online ticket shop.
-The buyer selects the category, pays via TWINT or credit card and receives a confirmation email that serves as a ticket.
+Instead of selling tickets for cash at the entrance, it sets up an online ticket shop.
+The buyer selects the category, pays via TWINT or credit card, and receives a confirmation email that serves as a ticket.
 At the entrance, the confirmation is scanned via smartphone or printout, or checked manually.
-Advantage: The club knows the number of visitors in advance and can plan catering better.
+Advantage: the club knows the visitor numbers in advance and can plan catering better.

-2.3 Course club: Yoga subscription, cooking course, training camp
+2.3 Course club: yoga subscription, cooking class, training camp

-A yoga club offers a 10-session subscription for EUR 180 and single lessons for EUR 22.
+A yoga club offers a 10-class subscription for EUR 180 and individual sessions for EUR 22.
 A cooking club sells individual course places (EUR 75 per evening).
-In the mini webshop, the product page also serves as a registration form: name, email, desired course and date.
-Payment is made directly upon registration – saving the club from having to chase payments.
-For recurring offers, subscription models with automatic monthly billing are ideal.
+In the mini-webshop, the product page serves as the registration form at the same time: name, email, desired course and date.
+Payment takes place directly upon registration – saving the club from chasing payments.
+For recurring offers, subscription models with automatic monthly debiting are suitable.

 3. Comparison of three sales channels

 Not every club needs its own webshop.
-Depending on the offer, target group and technical know-how, three approaches are suitable.
+Depending on the offer, target audience and technical expertise, three approaches come into consideration.

 Criterion